What are the Benefits of Being Adopted?

 “I do admit that I had a lot of questions growing up.
 From a medical standpoint, my health history ended when I was born.
 I didn’t have anything else beyond that for most of my life.
 Like all adoptees, I had questions about my birth parents and feelings of shame over not being wanted, especially because I had no information about my birth mother’s adoption decision.”

-Of course, every adoptee’s experience is different.
+Every adoptee’s experience is different.
 What may be seen as the benefits of being an adopted child by one may be viewed as challenges by another.
-This article isn’t meant to invalidate any adoptee’s personal experience — just offer what research and our experience over 25 years has taught American Adoptions.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.